astraut-solutions/easy-risk-register/README.md

 A medical practice with 15 staff members uses Easy Risk Register to track patient data security risks, equipment failure possibilities, and regulatory compliance issues.
 They can visualize risks on the probability-impact matrix to prioritize which threats require immediate attention, like potential HIPAA violations or medical device failures.

 ### Manufacturing Company
 A small manufacturing company tracks risks related to supply chain disruptions, workplace safety incidents, and quality control failures.
-Using the risk scoring feature (probability x impact), they prioritize which risks could have the greatest effect on production and revenue.
+Using the risk scoring feature (probability × impact), they prioritize which risks could have the greatest effect on production and revenue.

 ### Financial Services Firm
 A regional financial advisor firm manages risks including market volatility, cybersecurity threats, and regulatory changes.
 The CSV export feature allows them to share risk assessments with their compliance team and create reports for stakeholders.